-Diabetes is one of the most common diseases almost in every country in the world.
-It has Your risk for wounds on your feet leading to amputation increases the longer you have diabetes.
+Diabetes is one of the most common diseases almost in every country globally.
+Your risk for wounds on your feet leading to amputation increases the longer you have diabetes.
 Diabetic foot is a common complication of diabetes.

-Diabetic foot is a general term which includes ulcers, chronic wounds and gangrene.
-It is a a multifactorial problem, for instance nerve damage plays a part in it, but the most important and devastating complication are due to vascular malperfusion.
-Diabetes affects the small and large arteries cause stenosis and occlusions; as a result any small wound wont have the ability to heal without good blood supply.
+Diabetic foot is a general term that includes ulcers, chronic wounds, and gangrene.
+It is a multifactorial problem; for instance, nerve damage plays a part in it, but the most critical and devastating complications are due to vascular malperfusion.
+Diabetes affects the small and large arteries cause stenosis and occlusions; as a result, any small wound won’t have the ability to heal without a good blood supply.

-Diabetic foot is related to the controlled of the blood sugar and the duration for which the patient had uncontrolled diabetes.
-For that it is considered a long term complication of diabetes.
-But controlling the disease is very important for the healing.
+Diabetic foot is related to controlling blood sugar and the duration for which the patient had uncontrolled diabetes.
+So for that, it is considered a long-term complication of diabetes.

 Small and minor wounds in the foot can progress very fast to infected ulcers in diabetic patients; as a result of that inspecting the feet daily and seeking immediate medical care in case of any small wound is of utmost importance to prevent the progression.

 Treatment is started with local wound care and antibiotics for simple cases with close follow-up to prevent the worsening of the wound.

 You need to consult your doctor promptly if the wound is not healing as anticipated or not progressing.
 Warning signs are foul-smelling pus, pain, and dark skin discoloration; immediate consultation with a specialist is a must.

 Blood vessel imaging will be recommended by your doctor if there is a suspicion of poor circulation to your foot.
 For instance, A CT-scan will show the whole arterial tree and will be helpful to plan an intervention.